 Fresh herbs are available in bunches during spring and summer.
 As with other seasonal products it is by times difficult to consume everything before they are past their best.
 Drying herbs is a straightforward and quick process and you can preserve your fresh herbs for later use.
+Display them in fancy spice racks and share this easy technique with everyone who wants to know.

 Collect any fresh herbs such as thyme, basil, oregano, rosemary, chives, mint before the plant begins to flower.
 Collect the leaves and with the help of your microwave or, a pestle and mortar, you can make your own dried herbs which can be stored and used to flavour your dishes during winter.